jekil/hardentheworld/Applications/OpenSSH/index.rst

 (including passwords) to effectively eliminate eavesdropping, connection hijacking, and other attacks.
 Additionally, OpenSSH provides secure tunneling capabilities and several authentication methods, and supports all SSH protocol versions"*.
+Different versions of OpenSSH support different options which are not always compatible.
+This guide show settings for the most commonly deployed OpenSSH versions.

 .. contents::
    :local: